jeremy-miller/clojure-life/README.md

 To run the Life tests with code coverage, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein cloverage```

 ### Build Standalone Jar File
-To build a standalone jar file, execute the following command: ```docker run -it --rm jeremymiller/life-clojure lein uberjar```
+To build a standalone jar file, execute the following command: ```docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app jeremymiller/life-clojure lein uberjar```

 ### Run
 When running the Life game, it will output the updated grid in the terminal.

-To run the Life game, execute the following command: ```docker run -it --rm jeremymiller/life-clojure java -jar /usr/src/app/target/uberjar/life-clojure-1.0-standalone.jar```
+To run the Life game, execute the following command: ```docker run -it --rm -v "$PWD":/usr/src/app -w /usr/src/app jeremymiller/life-clojure java -jar /usr/src/app/target/uberjar/life-clojure-1.0-standalone.jar```